kur0gir1/ZeroDay/README.md

 - **Hard** — 3 questions

 ### Question Format
-- Confusing Multiple-Choice Questions: 4 options, only one right answer, all designed to fuck with your brain.
+- Confusing Multiple-Choice Questions: 4 options, only one right answer, all designed to mess with your brain.

 ### Timer System
 - Each question starts with a base timer (e.g., 15s), but glitches randomly shorten time unexpectedly.